dost-onelab/ulims/README.md

             /var/www or /var/www/html for linux

     3. Modify database configurations:
-            Database credential has been moved to the file /ulims/protected/config/db.php which resides on the same directory as the main.php file.
-In this way we will always have the same main.php file and may differ in the database credentials.
+            Database credentials has been moved to /ulims/protected/config/db.php which resides on the same directory as the main.php file.
+In this way we will always have the same main.php file.

+        /ulims/protected/config/db.php
         <?php
             return array(
             	'db'=>array(
             		'connectionString' => 'mysql:host=localhost;dbname=ulimsportal',